yagomarinho/yagomarinho/README.md

 ### Hi there, I'm Yago Marinho 👋

-* I'm a full stack developer, certified by Rocketseat :purple_heart:

-* Currently focused on working with NodeJS, ReactJS and React-Native web applications :dart:

-* Currently learning about UX/UI design at Ironhack's bootcamp to improve my skills :books:
+I’m a Fullstack Developer with over 6 years of experience, certified by Rocketseat and trained in UX/UI Design at Ironhack.
+I currently work with React, designing and developing products that prioritize user experience while integrating technologies such as ReactJS, NextJS, NodeJS, and TypeScript.

+My focus is on creating solutions that blend technical excellence with user-centered design.
+I’m skilled in Design Thinking, usability testing, user stories, and design systems — bringing a complete approach to software development and design.

 ##### *"I have no special talents.
 I am only passionately curious"* (Einstein, Albert)